kuwisdelu/MagiSys/README.md

 ## Accessing data

-All Magi nodes have network access to the datasets described in this repository.
+All Magi nodes have network access to the lab's research datasets.

-Please use the `msi` command line utility documented in `README.md` to manage the datasets.
+Please use the `magidb` command line utility to search experimental metadata and sync datasets to a node's local NVMe storage.

 From a shell session on any Magi node, you can do:

 ```
-msi --help
+magidb --help
 ```

-This will show available `msi` subcommands.
+This will show available `magidb` subcommands.

 ## File management

 Due to the small number of users, lab members use shared `viteklab` credentials to simplify cluster management.

 Please do not upload large datasets without permission.
 Home directory storage is intended for processed data and analysis results.
-Contact the Magi cluster maintainer to add datasets to the cluster's storage devices.
+Contact the Magi cluster maintainer to add datasets to the cluster's research data manifest.

 ### Magi user directories

-The following directories are provided:
+The following network directories are provided:

 - `~/Datasets/`
-    + Includes `MSIResearch` repository and dataset manifest
-    + Includes locally cached MSI datasets
+    + Includes locally cached research datasets
-    + Manage using `msi` command line utility
+    + Manage using `magidb` command line utility

 - `~/Modules/`
     + Network storage for modules and environments
-    + Manage using `conda create -n`
+    + Manage using `conda create -n` and `conda env remove -n`

 - `~/Projects/`
-    + Network storage for projects
+    + Network storage for research projects
-    + Create subdirectories for your analyses
+    + Create subdirectories for each project
     + Stable storage that will not be removed without notification

 - `~/Scratch/`
-    + Local temporary storage for working files
+    + Network temporary storage for working files
-    + Create subdirectories for your scratch space
     + May be deleted without warning

 Please give your subdirectories in `Projects` clear, descriptive names within these directories.

+*For access to a node's local NVMe storage, use a standard library function for requesting a safe temporary directory, e.g., `tempfile.gettempdir()` in Python or `base::tempdir()` in R.*

 ### Copying files

-Files and directories can be copied from any Magi node to any host visible to the Khoury network, including the Discovery cluster, using command line programs `scp` or `rsync`.
+Files and directories can be copied from any Magi node to any host visible to the Khoury network, including the Discovery/Explorer cluster, using `rsync`.

 Copying files and directories to machines not visible to the Northeastern University network requires SSH tunneling.

-The files `scripts/magi-download` and `scripts/magi-upload` show an example of using SSH port forwarding to download or upload files to or from a personal computer.

-Alternatively, an easier method is to use the `magi` command line utility.
-This program will set up the SSH tunnel for you, copy files or directories using `rsync`, and close the connection automatically after the file transfer is done.
+The `magi` command line utility (see installation instructions earlier in this document) will set up the SSH tunnel for you, copy files or directories using `rsync`, and close the connection automatically after the file transfer is done.

 For example, on your personal computer:

 ```
 touch ~/Scratch/test
-magi upload -02 ~/Scratch/test Scratch/test
+magi upload -x ~/Scratch/test Scratch/test
-magi download -02 Scratch/test ~/Scratch/test-copy
+magi download -x Scratch/test ~/Scratch/test-copy
 ```

-This will copy the `test` file to/from the `viteklab/Scratch/` directory on `Magi-02`.
+This will copy the `test` file to/from your `Scratch/` directory on Magi via the cluster's xfer node (`-x`).

 ### Best practices for files

-It is recommended to create a subdirectory with your name in `~/Projects` and `~/Scratch` for your own usage.

-Additional subdirectories can be created for projects shared between multiple lab members.
+All lab members share the same home directory, so avoid cluttering the `~/Projects/` directory with too many projects.
+Use descriptive subdirectory names to clearly label research projects so they can be easily identified.
+Use the `~/Scratch` directory for any files that are not important or can be re-generated.

 ## Session management

-To manage remote sessions, you can either use `tmux` on the Khoury login servers or `screen` on a Magi compute node.
+To manage remote sessions, you can use `tmux` on either the Khoury login servers or on a Magi node directly.

 Please be mindful of shared system resources.
 When running parallel jobs, please use as few workers as you need so that cores are available for other users.